 You can always reset your fitness calibration data if needed.
-If for some reason your walking pace changes, like maybe you’ve had surgery that slows you down temporarily, it’s best to still get this data as accurate as possible.
+If for some reason, your walking pace changes, like maybe you’ve had surgery that slows you down temporarily, it’s best to still get this data as accurately as possible.

 A change in walking pace could be one reason why your watch doesn’t register that you are engaging in a workout.
 This could be one reason why your Apple Watch isn’t tracking your steps all of a sudden.

 Open the Watch app on your iPhone, then choose My Watch > Privacy > Reset Fitness Calibration Data